UniMath/agda-unimath/src/synthetic-homotopy-theory/hatchers-acyclic-type.lagda.md

   Hom-algebra-Hatcher-Acyclic-Type : UU (l1 ⊔ l2)
   Hom-algebra-Hatcher-Acyclic-Type =
-    Σ ( A →∗ B) Hom-algebra-Hatcher-Acyclic-Type-pointed-map
+    Σ ( A →∗ B) is-hom-pointed-map-algebra-Hatcher-Acyclic-Type
 ```

 ### The Hatcher acyclic type is the initial Hatcher acyclic algebra